NCEAS/morpho/README.txt

 Version History
 -------------------------------
 ***
+Version 1.8.1 is a significant update to 1.8.0 with new features and bug fixes.
+	Multi-lingual support has been added in this release, and language packs for English, Spanish, Portuguese, French, Japanese, and Chinese are included.
+	Data entity management has been enhanced to allow import and export of non-tabular data files as well as the ability to view and convert these other data entities into data tables with attribute-level metadata descriptions.
+	Data packages can now be directly retrieved from the network or the local store using their Id.
+	Important bug fixes include:
+		-handling access control permissions in cases where there are mixed allow/deny rules -effectively capturing consecutive column delimiters when importing data tables -validating user profile creation

+***
 Version 1.8.0 is a major update to 1.7 with new features and bugs fixed.
 The new features are that Morpho supports user saving and opening a unfinished New Data Package/Entity wizard, recovers the crashed New Data Package/Entity wizard, imports the external EML file to Morpho, and exports EML document to Biological Data Profile format file.